skipkayhil/rails/guides/source/active_record_basics.md

 This is most useful when updating several attributes at once.

-If you'd like to update several records in bulk without callbacks or validations, you can update the database directly using `update_all`:
+If you'd like to update several records in bulk **without callbacks or validations**, you can update the database directly using `update_all`:

 ```ruby
 User.update_all max_login_attempts: 3, must_change_password: true